-UNDER CHAPTER 410, LAWS 1882, SECTIONS

-350, 351, 352 and 353, and as amended by chapter

-550. Laws 1887, as follows:

-"The commissioner of public works shall, from time to time, establish scales of rents for the supplying of water, which rents shall be collected in the manner now provided by law, and which shall be apportioned to different classes of buildings in said city in reference to their dimensions, values, exposure to fires, ordinary uses for dwellings, stores, shops, private stables and other common purposes, number of families or occupants, or consumption of water, as near as may be practicable, and modify, alter, amend and increase such scale from time to time, and extend it to other descriptions of buildings and establishments.
-All extra charges for nuter shall be establishments.
-All extra charges and shall become a charge and lien upon the buildings upon which they are restectively imposed, and, if not paid, shall be returned as arrears to the clerk of arrears.
+UNDER CHAPTER 410, LAWS 1882, SECTIONS 350, 351, 352 and 353, and as amended by chapter 550, Laws 1887, as follows: "The commissioner of public works shall, from time to time, establish scales of rents for the supplying of water, which rents shall be collected in the manner now provided by law, and which shall be apportioned to different classes of buildings in said city in reference to their dimensions, values, exposure to fires, ordmary uses for dwellings, stores, shops, private stables and other common purposes, number of families or occupants, or consumption of water, as near as may be practicable, and modify, alter, amend and increase such scale from time to time, and extend it to other descriptions of buildings and establishments.
+All extra charges for water shall & deemed to be included in the regular rents, and shall become a charge and lien upon the buildings upon which they are respectively imposed, and, if not paid, shall be returned as arrears to the clerk of arrears.
 Such regular rents, including the extra charges above mentioned, shall be collected from the owners or occupants of all such buildings respectively, which shall be situated upon lots adjoining any street or avenue in said city in which the distributing water-pipes are or may be laid, and from which they can be supplied with water.
-Said rents, including the extra charges aforesaid, shall become a charge and lien upon such houses and lots, respectively, as herein provided, but no charge vohaticover shall be desternined only by the quantity of vuster actually used as shown by said meters.
+Said rents, including the extra charges aforesaid, shall become a charge and lien upon such houses and lots, respectively, as herein provided, but no charge whateever shall be made against any building in which a water-meter may have been, or shall be placed as provided in this act.
+In all such cases the charge for water shall be adventured to prescribe a penalty not exceeding the sum of five dollars for each offense, for formitting water to be wasted, and for any violation of such reasonable rules as he may, from time to time, fines shall be added to the regular water rents."